Commentary editor and columnist | Opinion

-D.J. is the commentary editor, a weekly columnist and a regular contributor to the Playing Politics podcast.
+Tice writes a weekly column and is a regular contributor to the Playing Politics podcast.
 He has been a writer, editor and publisher in Twin Cities journalism for nearly four decades.
-Tice was an editor at Corporate Report Minnesota and Twin Cities magazines, editor and publisher at the Twin Cities Reader, and an editorial writer and columnist for the St. Paul Pioneer Press.
+Tice was previously an editor at Corporate Report Minnesota and Twin Cities magazines, editor and publisher at the Twin Cities Reader, and an editorial writer and columnist for the St. Paul Pioneer Press.
 From 2003-2009, he was the Star Tribune's state political editor, directing coverage of the Legislature, state government, the Minnesota congressional delegation, and elections.
 He is the author of two books of popular history.
 His collection of ordinary Minnesotans' memories, Minnesota's Twentieth Century, published by the University of Minnesota Press, was awarded the Minnesota Book Award for history in 2000.

 Recent content from D.J.
 Tice